Philosocode/philosocode-blog/_posts/courses/webhero/html/2-attributes-comments/2019-02-12-comments-attributes.md

 Notice the format: `word="anotherWord"`

 Attributes give more information about the element.
-They can change how the element functions/behaves.
+They can change how the element behaves.

 As you saw in the example above, `value="my text"` actually changed the text inside the input box.
 And `type="checkbox` turned the input into a checkbox that you could click on.

 #### Quotes
 You can use single quotes, '', or double quotes, "".